 An exceptional design, engineering, and project management team will oversee this two-building complex.
 Renowned Falmouth-based Hutker Architects are joining Marion’s own CLE Engineering and Lars Olson to bring quality design and construction to one of the town’s most prominent intersections.
 Construction is by The Valle Group of Falmouth.

-The Coalition hopes to move into the Marion Field Operations Facility is expected to be completed in late 2018.
+The Coalition hopes to move into the Marion Field Operations Facility in late 2018.
 Fundraising is ongoing to raise the $2.3 million needed to complete the project.